 Feel the Rush on a Speedboat Tour

 Who doesn’t love an intense dose of adrenaline?
-If you actually don’t, then this adventure perhaps isn’t for you.
-Take a thrilling powerboat ride and race down the Hudson at 45mph, taking in all the sites of Manhattan along the way.
+Take a thrilling powerboat ride and race down the Hudson at 45mph, taking in all the sights of Manhattan along the way.

 Experience Mountain Biking in Highbridge Park

 Oh, there is also a dirt jump park for those that want to try out their luck.
 To make things more interesting, there are various trails like the Hellfighter trail with various drops and challenges.
-Other trails to check out for beginners are that of Cunningham Park in Fresh Medows and Wold’s Pond Park in Staten Island.
+Other trails to check out for beginners are Cunningham Park in Fresh Meadows and Wold’s Pond Park in Staten Island.

 Fly High with a Helicopter Tour